 Seattle, WA 98121 USA

-PATH has offices in 41 cities in 21 countries.
-These countries are Belgium, Cambodia, China, DR Congo, Ethiopia, France, Ghana, India, Kenya, Nicaragua, Peru, Senegal, South Africa, Switzerland, Tanzania, Thailand, Uganda, Ukraine, Vietnam, Zambia, and the United States.
+PATH has offices in 39 cities in 20 countries.
+These countries are Belgium, China, DR Congo, Ethiopia, Ghana, India, Kenya, Malawi, Mozambique, Myanmar, Peru, Senegal, South Africa, Switzerland, Tanzania, Uganda, Ukraine, the United States, Vietnam, and Zambia.
+Learn more about our global expertise.

 President and CEO